-The picture below shows the window where entrees are finished before sending them out.
-If you look close, you’ll notice a side of bacon, a side of plain eggs, and a special order of pancakes.
+The picture below shows the window where the entrees are finished before being sent out.
+If you look closely, you’ll notice a side of bacon, a side of plain eggs, and a special order of pancakes.
 If any of these types of things interest you, ask for a side order with your meal.

 The brunch is prepared in an open-style kitchen.
 There are many people busy in the background while you are dining.
 It is just part of the ambiance of the entire restaurant.

 While the restaurant is not quiet, the background noise turns into a low, subtle buzz that allows privacy at your table.

 There are also musicians who play during the brunch service, which is a nice touch.

 Below is the view from the California Grill on an overcast day.
 The other direction faces Disney’s Grand Floridian Resort.